-For device management, the module will act as a LwM2M client connecting to a LwM2M server.
-The Device Management system enables configuration and monitoring of a CMi6110 module remotely.
-This includes setting configuration parameters, firmware updates, modem firmware updates, and trigger of momentaneous/historical readouts of the module.
+For device management, the module will act as a LWM2M device connecting to a LwM2M server.
+The Device Management system enables configuration and monitoring of a CMi6160 module remotely.
+This includes setting configuration parameters, firmware updates, modem firmware updates, and trigger momentaneous/historical readouts of the module.
+For meter data transport, the module uses the MQTT-SN protocol.